 Nowadays though there are also soothing lavender essential oils that you can massage on your baby or rather diffuse on a humidifier to make your baby calm and eventually sleep through the night.

-What’s the best sleep environment for a baby?
+Sleep training: What’s the best sleep environment for a baby?

 Make sure the room is ideal for sleeping

-As mentioned above, blackout curtains will make the room darker and more conducive for sleep.
+As mentioned above, blackout curtains will make the room darker and more conducive to sleep.
 Also, make sure the temperature of the room should be comfortable too.
 Anywhere between 68 to 72 degrees is usually a good range.

 White noise machines are really helpful to blunt outside noises.
 Not only do they help prevent babies from waking up with things like sirens, television noises, and voices outside of the room, they also provide a soothing sound, which can calm a baby.
 But of course again, completely remember that it doesn’t work for all babies.